Black and mixed heritage boys are receiving poor support from youth offending services, say experts

-Over half pupils in Sheffield school referral units 'black or minority ethnic' reveals critical report
+Over half of pupils in Sheffield school referral units 'black or minority ethnic' reveals critical report

-More than half the children in Sheffield’s pupil referral units for excluded pupils are from black and minority ethnic backgrounds, officials have revealed.
+More than half the children in Sheffield’s pupil referral units for excluded school children are from black and minority ethnic backgrounds, officials have revealed.

 The figures are revealed in a Government report – The experiences of black and mixed heritage boys in the youth justice system – which warns black and mixed heritage boys are receiving poor support from youth offending services.